Notes on invariant measures for loop groups: Loop Groups and Completions

 For the most part these notes should be intelligible using the notation that we have established to this point.
 For this to be possible, at several points we specialize to $K=SU(2)$.
 However at some points, e.g. when we discuss root subgroup factorization for higher rank groups, it will be necessary to use more structure.

-A canonical source for notational conventions for Kac-Moody algebras is naturally \cite{Kac}.
+A venerable source for notational conventions for Kac-Moody algebras is naturally \cite{Kac}.
 However, at least in my view, \cite{Carter} has made a few improvements.
 One difference between these two sources: Kac employs the convention of denoting a finite dimensional algebra, and the associated structure, using dots, and denoting the associated (untwisted) affine extension, and the associated structure, with the absence of dots, whereas Carter uses $(\cdot)^0$ in place of a dot.
 I have found it convenient to stick with Kac's convention.
 One other note: I like to use $r$ for rank and $l$ for level.
+This will no doubt offend some people.
+Sorry.